troyane/GoodHabits/docs/tutorial.md

 ## `HabitDetailPage`

-This is tricky page, since it will have right bar navigation item inside to reflect if this page is currently locked (locked -- for view only, unlocked for edit).
+It is a tricky page since it will have right bar navigation item inside to reflect if this page is currently locked (locked -- for view only, unlocked for edit).

 ```qml
 rightBarItem: NavigationBarRow {